amitkshirsagar13/serverless-demo/README.md

 In below example, we use `cron` syntax to define `schedule` event that will trigger our `cronHandler` function every second minute every Monday through Friday

-### DMS setup of the serverless infrastructure together
+### Setup of the serverless infrastructure together
 ```

 aws --endpoint-url=http://localhost:4566 sqs list-queues